-Having played a huge role in developing this property, it was an extremely exciting and rewarding project, if not slightly challenging.
+Having played a huge role in developing this property, it was an extremely exciting and rewarding project for Emma, if not slightly challenging.
 Due to the beautiful original features, it was important to keep the history running throughout.
 This is reflected in the communal lobby (which has a few modern elements added!), and no where more so than Flat 4 which is home to The Boardroom.

 The Boardroom was the origin for Evans and Reid Coal Company’s business decisions and meetings and its grand design is reflected even today.
 A modern twist has been added to this part of the building, but there is always a reminder of its history.
 There are also quirky additions that have been incorporated such as a secret door which now leads to the master en-suite bathroom.